w3c/AB-public/Vision/README.md

 * We strongly emphasize accessibility, internationalization, privacy and security.
 * Our standards are rooted in a strong royalty-free patent policy and open copyright licenses, openly developed with consensus of industry and key stakeholders.

-# The Mission of the W3C
+# Mission of the W3C

 The fundamental purpose of the W3C is to provide an open forum, where diverse voices from around the world and industries come together, incubate and build consensus for global standards for Web technologies, including organizations of all sizes (from single-person companies to multi-nationals) and considering public feedback.